html-project/Html-Project/README.md

 If you are a Linux user and wish to use Chrome, please follow the following steps:
 #### Debian/Ubuntu:
+At the same time, you should follow those steps to install.
 ###### Chromium:
 > sudo apt-get install chromium-browser